ieeeconcordia/ieee-website/content/projects/soldering.md

 ---
-name: "Soldering"
+name: "Upcoming Projects"
-date: "2023-06-09"
+date: "Time/Duration"
-location: "SGW"
+location: "Location"
-time: "21:51"
+time: "Time"
-description: This is a short description of the event.
-Press likeif you likey
+description: This is where all the upcoming projects will be displayed.
+Stay up to date with this cool little view.
 price: 10
-image: "/uploads/Arduino_Tutorial.png"
+image: "/uploads/Upcoming_Projects.JPG"
-organizer: Alexandre Fontaine
+organizer: IEEE Concordia
-eventType: "Competition"
+eventType: "Upcoming"
 sponsors: ["Sponsors "]
 ---

-- **Date**: 2023-06-09
+- **Date**: TBA
-- **Time**: 14:00
+- **Time**: TBA
-- **Location**: SGW - Hall Building
+- **Location**: TBA

 ## Description